 Spayed or Neutered Dog $6.00

-Per state law, any dog that is not re-licensed after January 31 will be subject to a $25.00 late fee.
+Per state law, any dog that is not licensed after January 31 will be subject to a $25.00 late fee, in addition to the registration fees.
 To receive a license for your dog, please come into the Town Office or you can make arrangements to have your license mailed to you, just call or email.
 Note: Although cats do not require a license, they must be vaccinated against rabies.

 Because rabies is a serious problem in the State.
 Please take the time to protect your pet against this deadly virus.
 Dog licensing ensures rabies vaccination which protects the health of your pet.
 Citizens should also know that by licensing their dog they are directly fighting animal cruelty and abuse.
 Most people do not realize that up to 90% of their dog license fees go directly to the Maine Animal Welfare Program.
 Dog license fees account for 95% of the State Animal Welfare Program's entire funding and without these fees, the State would be unable to protect the animals of this state.